-DuPont's Performance chemicals EBITDA margin (adjusted for pension and other items) stood at 25% in 2011.
-We expect margins to remain at around the same level over the course of our forecast period.
-Relative stability in margins is primarily attributable to increases in selling prices to offset raw material costs.
+DuPont's Performance chemicals EBITDA margin (adjusted for pension and other items) stood at 25.4% in 2012.
+We expect margins to decline in the short term due to lower price realisations and stabilize at around 24% by the end of our forecast period.

 DuPont generates revenues by supplying high-performance materials and chemicals, electronic materials, high-performance coatings and agricultural products to industries and consumers worldwide.
 The company relies on its technological expertise and research & development to deliver products catered to market needs.
 Most products manufactured by DuPont are used as raw materials in other industries, making it a predominantly B2B (business-to-business) based company (with the exception of agriculture and nutrition division which includes seeds and pesticides).

 DuPont's products have a vast array of applications and are used by a wide range of industries which include farming (for agricultural products such as seeds and pesticides), construction, transportation, packaging, paper and pulp and consumer electronics.

 We believe the performance and materials division and the agriculture and nutrition together make up the majority of DuPont's total value.
 The key factors responsible for this are:

 Market size of Agricultural and Nutrition business